Free shipping on online orders of $99+

 How Public Access Defibrillation Can Save Lives

-While there might be some victims that don’t survive, immediate CPR combined with rapid defibrillation is the best way to raise survival rates from cardiac arrest.
+While there might be some victims who don’t survive, immediate CPR combined with rapid defibrillation is the best way to raise survival rates from cardiac arrest.
 To save as many lives as possible, most U.S. states today have public access defibrillation programs and laws that aim to maximize access to external defibrillators.

 You can often find easy-to-use portable defibrillators like the Philips HeartStart FRx or HeartSine Samaritan PAD 350P, 360P, or 450P in: